 For travel insurance, I use Heymondo, as they offer full covid-19 coverage, as well as a handy app with 24-hour medical assistance.
 Make sure you check it out – readers of WTSW receive 5% off any insurance policy too.
 Additionally, I also recommend World Nomads.

-Nee more inspiration for Madeira, I’ve made plenty of guides that might interest you too.
+Need more inspiration for Madeira, I’ve made plenty of guides that might interest you too.

-9 Things to do in Funchal
+Funchal | 9 Things to do in Funchal

-A guide to driving on Madeira
+Madeira Driving Essentials | A guide to driving on Madeira

-9 Incredible viewpoints on Madeira
+The best viewpoints on Madeira | 9 Incredible viewpoints on Madeira

-A guide to the PR9 hike | Levada do Caldeirão Verde
+Levada do Caldeirão Verde | A guide to the PR9 hike

-A guide to the PR6 hike | Levada das 25 Fontes
+Levada das 25 Fontes | A guide to the PR6 hike